gangyizh/SCPR/README.md

   --lr <lr>             learning rate.
   --hidden <hidden>     hidden size
   --memory_size <memory_size>
-                        size of memory
+                        the size of memory
   --data_name <data_name>
                         One of {LAST_FM*, LAST_FM, YELP*, YELP}.
   --entropy_method <entropy_method>
-                        entropy_method one of {entropy, weight entropy}
+                        entropy_method is one of {entropy, weight entropy}
   --max_turn <max_turn>
                         max conversation turn
-  --ask_num <ask_num>   the number of asking feature --observe_num <observe_num>
+  --ask_num <attr_num>   the number of attributes for <data_set>
+  --observe_num <observe_num>
-                        the number of epochs to save mode and metric --target_update <target_update>
+                        the number of epochs to save RL model and metric --target_update <target_update>
-                        epoch number: update policy parameters
+                        the number of epochs to update policy parameters

 ```